 • Notice of Privacy Practices

-• In addition, how you’ve eliminated third party risks
+• Information about how you’ve eliminated third party risks

 • Software development lifecycles